Sunday, July 30, 2023

 Let your reader do some of the work here.
 If you say resistance movement, the reader will fill in that they're resisting the King.

-From their captors inform them that they learn that when they entered the portal, they passed through “the pathways” and coming through the portal developed gave them abilities that allow them to wield energy from the space between worlds.
+they entered the portal, they passed through “the pathways” and coming through the portal developed gave

 Out of desperation to